I love brownies. A lot.

 - Preheat your oven to 350°F

-- Using a hand mixer, mix together your eggs, vanilla extract, brown sugar, peanut butter, maple syrup, and pumpkin puree.
+- Using a hand mixer, mix together your eggs, vanilla extract, brown sugar, peanut butter, maple syrup, and canned pumpkin.
 If you don’t have an electric mixer, use a whisk and make sure everything is mixed well.

 - In a separate bowl, mix together your dry ingredients.
-Combine the cocoa power, chocolate whey protein, sugar, baking powder, and salt, and mix well.
+Combine the cocoa powder, chocolate whey protein, sugar, baking powder, and salt, and mix well.

-- Slowly add your dry ingredients into your wet ingredients a little bit at a time until you have a nice smooth batter.
+- Slowly add your dry ingredients into your wet ingredients a little bit at a time while mixing until you have a nice smooth batter.

 Nutrition InformationYield 9 Serving Size 1 Brownie